rodrigue89/Swizzle/CONTRIBUTING.md

 4. Submit a [Pull Request](https://github.com/SafelySwift/Swizzle/blob/master/PULL_REQUEST_TEMPLATE.md) :D

 Swizzle is in active development.
 It would be great if you could try it out!

+If you wish to request a feature, create a pull request on your forked project.